Side Effects of HIV Medicines

 - In the breasts.

 - Just under the skin.
 (The fatty bumps are called lipomas.)

 - In the arms and legs

 - In the buttocks

 - In the face

 Is lipodystrophy a serious health problem?

 The changes in appearance caused by lipodystrophy can be upsetting and affect a person’s self-esteem.
 Because of lipodystrophy, a person may decide to stop taking HIV medicines.
-However, the decision to stop taking HIV medicines (or cut down on the dose of a medicine) should be made only in consultation with a health care provider.
+However, the decision to stop taking HIV medicines (or cut down on the dose of a medicine) should be made only with the help of a health care provider.
 Stopping HIV medicines allows HIV to multiply and damage the immune system, which increases the risk of HIV-related infections and cancer.
 Stopping HIV medicines also increases the risk of drug resistance.